SCOLIOSIS

 Age of Onset:

-• Primary age: 10-15 years old: This is known as adolescent idiopathic scoliosis (AIS), the most common type.
+• Primary age: 10-15 years old: For this age, doctors use the term adolescent idiopathic scoliosis (AIS), which appears as the most common type.

 • Can develop earlier or later: Scoliosis can also occur in infancy, childhood, and adulthood.